thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## User accounts

 Mac OS X is a multi-user operating system which means it manages one or more user accounts.
-Each user account on Mac OS X has a full name and an account name.
+Each user account on Mac OS X has a **full name** and an **account name**.

 ### The full name

-If automatic login is turned off, you'll see the **full name** when logging into the OS after the computer boots.
+If automatic login is turned off, you'll see your account's full name when logging into the OS after the computer boots.

 ![](https://i.imgur.com/t8AVjbq.png)